Digging Deeper Case #09 Almond Alternaria & Standing Water

 - In-field humidity sensor data showed a noticeable decrease in humidity during irrigation events, indicating that infiltration was improved and standing water was reduced.
 Temperatures spiked shortly after the gypsum application, so it was good that the grower got the gypsum on as quickly as he did – otherwise symptoms likely would have spread very quickly.

 The agronomist returned for a follow-up visit and noted that the standing water was greatly reduced and that the spread of Alternaria symptoms had slowed significantly.
-However, the standing water began to worsen after about a month following the application.
+However, the standing water began to return after about a month following the application.

 What the field really needed was to have the water amended with gypsum.

-By harvest the standing water was significant, causing very wet drive rows.
+By harvest, the standing water was significant, causing very wet drive rows.
 To prepare for harvest the rows had to be dried out, resulting in excessive stress on the trees.

 It’s very difficult logistically to stay ahead of water chemistry issues with field-spread applications.
 Due to the small wet pattern of drip irrigation, the majority of the field-spread gypsum was never activated or incorporated into the soil (see image below).
 It is estimated that, of the 1 ton/acre application of gypsum that went on the field, only about 10-15% of it was actually activated.
 The majority will sit on the surface until it rains.